mlswg/mls-protocol/draft-ietf-mls-protocol.md

 : Indicates support for the corresponding named curve, defined either in FIPS 186-4 {{DSS}} or in {{RFC7748}}.

-Finite Field Groups (FFDHE)
-: Indicates support of the corresponding finite field group, defined in {{RFC7919}}.

 ~~~~~
 enum {
     /* ECDSA algorithms */